Ty Cobb to leave Trump's legal team, be replaced by Clinton impeachment lawyer

 Cobb, who sports a trademark mustache, served as the president’s internal legal counsel and acted as a liaison between the White House and Mueller’s office.
 White House Counsel Don McGahn advises Trump internally on separate matters.

 Cobb will now be replaced by Emmet Flood, who served as counsel for Clinton during impeachment proceedings in 1996.
 Flood also was the lead lawyer at the White House Counsel’s Office during former President George W. Bush’s second term.
-Flood is a partner at Williams & Connolly-- the law firm also represents Hillary Clinton, and did so during the FBI's investigation into her private email server.
+Flood is a partner at Williams & Connolly -- the law firm also represents Hillary Clinton, and did so during the FBI's investigation into her private email server.

 “For several weeks Ty Cobb has been discussing his retirement and last week he let Chief of Staff Kelly know he would retire at the end of this month,” White House Press Secretary Sarah Sanders said in a statement on Wednesday.